bendurham441/fed-nlp/README.md

 # Groupthink and Conformity in the FOMC in Unfavorable Economic Conditions

-This is a repository containing code for my honors thesis analyzing the difference between the informational content of FOMC transcripts and speeches made by FOMC governors.
+This is a repository containing code for my honors thesis investigating the potency of groupthink in the Federal Open Market Committee and how this groupthink might vay based on economic conditions.

 ## Files